 There are many supplements on the market, but not all of them can help with tooth health.
 That’s because most of them don’t focus on helping fight against inflammation.

-You need to be sure that you choose a supplement that specifically targets dental health and fights inflammation.
+You need to be sure that you choose high quality oral products that target dental health and fight inflammation.

 The way it works is by helping you get rid of the bacteria that’s linked to the formation of cavities and inflammation.
 The ingredients in the supplement also work to make sure that the user’s saliva is properly balanced.